 This medicine is only available on a prescription from your specialist doctor.

-The safety and effectiveness of this medicine in children and adolescents have not been established.
+The safety and effectiveness of this medicine in children and adolescents have not

 Before you take XELJANZ